 Training provided and assigned to these personnel cover both the specific control measures used at the facility; along with monitoring, inspection, planning, reporting, and documentation requirements described in this SWPPP.
 Training will be conducted at least annually.
-The DEP, Deployed Environment Safety and Health (DESH) Group Leader and Pollution Prevention Team members are responsible for ensuring all appropriate personnel receive this training.
+The DEP, Deployed Environment Safety and Health (DESH) Group Leader and PPT members are responsible for ensuring all appropriate personnel receive this training.

 Training activities are documented in accordance with LANL's Training Standards.
 In cases where training is formalized enough to require specific curricula and reoccurrence, the training activity will be recorded in LANL's official U-TRAIN database.
 Informal briefings, such as those included in-group safety meetings are not typically recorded in U-TRAIN.
 Sign-in sheets are used to document attendance and are considered official use only (OUO).
-All training records will be managed in accordance with P204-1, Controlled Unclassified Information.
+All training records are managed in accordance with P204-1, Controlled Unclassified Information.
+Information on employees receiving training is available upon request.

 The topics in this SWPPP that are covered in the latest version of the facility-specific annual MSGP training (see Attachment 11) include the following: